Causes, effects, and when surgery is right

 Between each of the bones in your spine (the vertebrae) is a disk.
 These disks act as shock absorbers and help cushion your bones.
-A herniated disk is one that extends beyond the capsule containing it and is pushed into the spinal canal.
+A herniated disk is one that extends beyond the capsule containing it and pushes into the spinal canal.
 You can have a herniated disk anywhere along your spine, even in your neck, but it’s most likely to occur in the lower back (lumbar vertebrae).

 You might develop a herniated disk from lifting something the wrong way or from suddenly twisting your spine.
-Other causes include being overweight and degeneration due to disease or aging.
+Other causes include being overweight and experiencing degeneration due to disease or aging.

 A herniated disk doesn’t always cause pain or discomfort, but if it pushes against a nerve in your lower back, you may have pain in the back or legs (sciatica).
 If a herniated disk occurs in your neck, you may have pain in your neck, shoulders, and arms.
 Besides pain, a herniated disk can lead to numbness, tingling, and weakness.

 Surgery involving the spine is typically not recommended until you’ve tried all other options.
 These may include: